Hallo-what? In Catalonia, on the evening of the 31st of October, we celebrate La Castanyada (the chestnut party) instead of Halloween.

-Hallo-what?
-In Catalonia, on the evening of the 31st of October, we celebrate “La Castanyada” (the chestnut party) instead of Halloween.
-So there are no pumpkins, ghosts, fake blood, or terrific stuff.
-You’ll only find chestnuts, panellets, sweet potatoes and “la castanyera” (or the chestnuts’ lady).
+So, there are no pumpkins, ghosts, fake blood, or terrific stuff.
+You’ll only find chestnuts, panellets, sweet potatoes, and the castanyera (or the chestnuts’ lady).

 What is the Castanyada?

-Nowadays, the Castanyada has been influenced a lot by Halloween, and during the night of the 31st of October, you can see a mix of both traditions.
+However, Halloween has greatly influenced the Castanyada, and on the night of the 31st of October, you can see a mix of both traditions.

 Typical food we eat for the Castanyada

-The food is probably the best part of this tradition!
-The celebration of the Castanyada involves eating roasted chestnuts and panellets.
+The food is the best part of this tradition!
+The Castanyada involves eating roasted chestnuts and panellets.

 Around this festivity, it’s common to see street vendors selling hot roasted chestnuts wrapped in newspaper.

-Besides chestnuts and panellets, we also eat typical autumn food such as sweet potato.
+Besides chestnuts and panellets, we also eat typical autumn food such as sweet potatoes.
 It doesn’t matter if it’s baked or roasted because it’s delicious either way!

-And we drink moscatell, a sweet wine that perfectly matches this food type.
+And we drink moscatell, a sweet wine that perfectly matches this type of food.

 How to make panellets